Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles

 \subsubsection{Finding a Minimum Explanation}

-To find a minimum explanation, the power set lattice can be explored in order to determine the satisfiability of its elements in the following matter.
+To find a minimum explanation, we explore the power set lattice in order to determine the satisfiability of its elements in the following matter.
 Whenever a MSS is encountered, its corresponding MCS is computed, which captures all variable indices present in a minimal explanation, i.e., $E = \{(x_i, c_i): i \in S\}$, where $S$ is a MCS.
 When all MCSes have been considered, the minimum explanations with respect to a cost function can be identified.

-For example, let us again consider the classifier $f(x_1, x_2, x_3) = (x_1 \le 0 \land x_2 \le 0) \lor x_3 \le 0$ and the prediction $p: f(0, 0, 0) \mapsto True$ from Section~\ref{sec:minimize}.
-To find a minimum explanation for $p$, we first define the set of constraints $C = \{1, 2, 3\}$, where each element $i \in C$ encodes the constraint $x_i \le 0$.
-We then construct the power set lattice $(\powerset{C}, \subseteq)$, and assess satisfiabillity of its members by querying a valid explanation oracle.
-Figure~\ref{fig:lattice} illustrates a Hasse diagram of the constructed lattice, where each crossed over member encodes a set of absent variables which would yield non-valid explanations, and each bold one is a MSS.
-As can be seen in that figure, the lattice contains two MSSes; $\{1, 2\}$ and $\{3\}$, which correspond to the two MCSes $\{3\}$ and $\{1, 2\}$, respectively.
-Consequently, the prediction $p$ has two minimal explanations; $\{(x_3, 0)\}$ and $\{(x_1, 0), (x_2, 0)\}$.
-With the cost function $g(I) = |I|$, $\{(x_3, 0)\}$ is the only minimum explanation.
+\begin{eexample}[Lattice Exploration] Consider a simplification of the Android malware classifier from Section~\ref{sec:cls-example} restricted to a single tree $F = \{T_1\}$ as illustrated to the left in Figure~\ref{fig:lattice}, and the prediction $p: f_{bin}(1, 1, 1; F) \mapsto 1$.
+To find a minimum explanation for $p$, we first define the set of constraints $C = \{1, 2, 3\}$, where each element $i \in C$ encodes the absence of the $i$-th variable in an explanation.
+We then construct the power set lattice $(\powerset{C}, \subseteq)$, and assess the satisfiability of its members by querying a valid explanation oracle.
+The right-hand side of Figure~\ref{fig:lattice} illustrates a Hasse diagram of the constructed lattice, where each crossed-over member encodes the set of \textit{absent} variables which would yield non-valid explanations, and each bold one is a MSS.
+As can be seen in that figure, the lattice contains two MSSes: $\{1\}$ and $\{2\}$, which correspond to the two MCSes: $\{1,3\}$ and $\{2, 3\}$, respectively.
+Consequently, the prediction $p$ has two minimal explanations: $\{(x_1, 1), (x_3, 1)\}$ and $\{(x_2, 1), (x_3, 1)\}$.
+With the cost function $g(I) = |I|$, both minimal explanations are also minimum.